-Every year since its inception the brothers have grown the company at an unparalleled pace with limited funds, relocating six times in the first six years, dramatically increasing the number of employment opportunities and winning numerous awards recognising it as one of the fastest-growing companies in Northern Ireland, United Kingdom, Republic of Ireland and Europe.
+Forever family-run, the brand originated back in 2003 when its founder Chris Martin traded as a hobby before launching Ozaroo Ltd from a Belfast bedroom in 2010 with his brother Conor.
+Every year since its inception the brothers and then-students have grown the company at an unparalleled pace against all odds, relocating six times in the first six years, dramatically increasing the number of employment opportunities and winning numerous awards.

-For two years in a row (2017 & 2018) the Financial Times has listed Ozaroo as the fastest-growing company in Northern Ireland and one of the fastest-growing in Europe.
-Deloitte has ranked the company highly in the top 50 in Ireland for the past five years in a row, and recognised it as Northern Ireland’s top tech company in the Deloitte Technology Fast 50 Awards for the past two consecutive years.
+For the second year in a row the Financial Times has recently listed Ozaroo as the fastest-growing company in Northern Ireland and one of the fastest-growing in Europe.
+Deloitte has also ranked the company highly in the top 50 tech companies in Ireland for the past five years in a row, and recognised it as Northern Ireland’s top tech company in the Deloitte Fast 50 Awards for the past two consecutive years.

 On its mission to save people money, Ozaroo is proud to offer top brand products at some of the lowest prices available anywhere.
 Everything shown is ready for dispatch to customers anywhere in the world.
 As soon as a customer places an order, the fulfilment process is begun and the Northern Ireland team carefully pick, pack, quality-check and dispatch all orders on the same-day to be delivered within the next day or two.